Harry DeWolf-class offshore patrol vessel: Project history

 On 2 November 2018, the option for the sixth ship was taken up.
 In 2020 it was confirmed that the sixth ship would be named for Robert Hampton Gray, posthumously awarded the Victoria Cross for gallantry during World War II while serving with the Royal Navy's Fleet Air Arm in the Pacific theatre.
 The cost of the sixth vessel is expected to be higher due to the tariffs on steel and aluminum imposed by both Canada and the United States.

-On 22 May 2019, it was be announced two more ships will be built for the Canadian Coast Guard.
+On 22 May 2019, it was announced that two more ships would be built for the Canadian Coast Guard.

+The Fall 2022 Special Edition of the Maritime Engineering Journal (No. 102) was dedicated to a comprehensive review of the Arctic and Offshore Patrol Ship project with the subtitle: An insider's look at the Royal Canadian Navy's new capability.

 Construction

 On 18 June 2015 it was reported that the construction of test modules for the lead ship of the class Harry DeWolf was underway.
 The first sections of keel were placed on 11 March 2016, but the official laying of the keel of Harry DeWolf was held on 9 June 2016, marking the first naval construction in Canada since 1998, and the largest purposefully-built warship for the RCN in over 50 years.
 In September 2016, it was announced that construction had begun on Margaret Brooke and that 50 of 64 modular pieces of Harry DeWolf had been completed.
 On 8 December 2017, the three main sections of Harry DeWolf were fitted into place.
 The first steel for Max Bernays was cut on 19 December 2017.
 Construction of William Hall started on 3 May 2019.
 Margaret Brooke was launched on 10 November 2019.
 First steel was cut for the fifth ship, Frédérick Rolette, in May 2021 and for sixth ship, Robert Hampton Gray, in August 2022.

 During the COVID-19 pandemic, Irving Shipbuilding announced that construction would be halted for at least three weeks beginning in March 2020.
-Harry DeWolf was delivered to the Navy in July 2020, and commissioned on June 26, 2021.
-Margaret Brooke was delivered on July 15, 2021 and commissioned on October 28, 2022.
+Harry DeWolf was delivered to the Navy in July 2020, and commissioned on 26 June 2021.
+Margaret Brooke was delivered on 15 July 2021 and commissioned on 28 October 2022.
 The two Coast Guard AOPS variants (ships seven and eight) were expected to begin construction in 2022 and 2023.
 In January 2023, it was announced that work on the additional ships would begin in the course of 2023.

+On 9 December, 2024, the sixth and final ship, Robert Hampton Gray, was launched at Halifax Shipyard.